-- Addictive potential.
-Marijuana use affects dopamine; a neurotransmitter involved in the brain's pleasure producing or reward mechanism, which helps explain its potential for dependency.
+- Addictive potential: Marijuana use affects dopamine; a neurotransmitter involved in the brain's pleasure producing or reward mechanism, which helps explain its potential for dependency.

-- Memory impairment.
-Marijuana use can negatively affect short-term memory, especially memories formed while a person was high.
+- Memory impairment: Marijuana use can negatively affect short-term memory, especially memories formed while a person was high.

-- Heart and lungs.
-Marijuana smokers may experience some of the same acute symptoms as cigarette smokers, including increased respiratory infections, increased phlegm production, and daily cough.
+- Heart and lung: Marijuana smokers may experience some of the same acute symptoms as cigarette smokers, including increased respiratory infections, increased phlegm production, and daily cough.
 Marijuana users may have an increased risk of lung cancers and heart attack, especially those users who are older or have underlying heart vulnerability.

-- Mental health.
-A number of studies show an association between marijuana use and anxiety, depression, and schizophrenia.
+- Mental health: A number of studies show an association between marijuana use and anxiety, depression, and schizophrenia.
 It's not clear whether marijuana triggers new problems or existing problems lead some to use marijuana.